Welshy92/heritage-housing-analysis/README.md

 - Page 2:

   - Project Hypothesis & Validation.
-  - How I intended to solve them.
   - Success or failure?
+  - How I came to the asnwer.

 - Page 3: